Your hair or beauty business may have received a letter from the (ICO) Information Commissioner’s Office within the past few weeks.

 You are not required to register just because you take card payments.

-However, if you provide credit facilities and do credit checks on clients then you must register and pay the data protection fee.
+However, if you provide credit facilities and do credit checks on clients then you will likely have to register and pay the data protection fee.

 Do I have to pay if I have a website?